-merit used to describe lock-in amplifiers, namely dynamic reserve.
+A lock-in amplifier is capable of measuring small AC signals that are obscured by large amounts of noise.
+In fact, AC signals can be extracted even when swamped by far greater noise.
+This ability is the basis for the most common figure of merit used to describe lock-in amplifiers, namely dynamic reserve.
 Dynamic reserve is usually defined as the maximum noise-to-signal ratio, expressed in dB, that a lock-in amplifier can tolerate while the measurement error is less than 5%.
-For common analog lock-in amplifiers, this can be up to 60 dB (1000), but DSPbased lock-in amplifiers can achieve as high as 100 dB (100,000) without pre-filtering.^{2,3}
+For common analog lock-in amplifiers this can be up to 60 dB (1000), but DSP-based lock-in amplifiers can achieve as high as 100dB (100,000) without pre-filtering (2,3).

-To accomplish this, the lock in amplifier must be provided with a relatively clean reference signal of the same frequency as the signal to be measured.
+In order to accomplish this, the lock in amplifier must be provided with a relatively clean reference signal of the same frequency as the signal to be measured.

-If the signal to be measured is a dc signal, it must be modulated by an ac waveform either electrically or mechanically.
+If the signal to be measured is DC, it must be modulated by an AC waveform either electrically (as in exciting a strain gauge with an AC voltage), or mechanically (as in passing a light beam through an optical chopper).
 The signal and its modulation frequency (known as a reference signal) can then be fed to a lock-in amplifier.